COVID-19 (Novel Coronavirus) information

 For non-Church of England churches or chapels, arrangements must be made with the local Minister/Priest.
 You will then need to contact us to arrange the Notice of Marriage.

-Should you wish to have a ‘celebratory ceremony’ at a non-licensed location within Telford and Wrekin, our team of celebrants can assist you by completing a bespoke, non-legal, celebratory ceremony.
+Should you wish to have a ‘celebratory ceremony’ at a non-licenced location within Telford and Wrekin, our team of celebrants can assist you by completing a bespoke, non-legal, celebratory ceremony.
 Please contact us to discuss your options in more detail.

 The Notice of Marriage